AlexanderRossiter/Flowent/README.md

 5. Nash - a geometry from an experimental rig.

 ## Output
 The data is output into a text file.
 The primary flow variables can be used to analyse the converged flow solution.
+An example of the output from a run of test case 5 is shown below.
 <img src="resources/images/nash.png" width="600">